It's not genocide when God judges sin.

 Those who charge God with genocide have no idea how many people actually died as a result of God's judgment.
 Their argument is much like the arguments of agnostics and evolutionists who ask: 'How could Noah get all those animals in the ark?'

 If you believe God committed genocide, how many people did He kill?
-From the reading I've done, it appears that hundreds of thousands of people died as a result of God's judgment in Canaan.
+From the reading I've done, it appears that something more than a hundred thousand people died as a result of God's judgment in Canaan.
 Here's the comparison.

-* God our Creator took hundreds of thousands of lives in the land of Canaan.
+* God our Creator took a hundred thousand lives in the land of Canaan.

-* Abortionists worldwide have taken hundreds of millions of lives.
+* Abortions have taken hundreds of millions of lives worldwide.

 If a baby is not a living being, why do they have to kill it?